JNRowe/vim-configs/dein.rst

         \ 'if': has('signs') && s:has_git,
     \ })

+..

-Run pytest from within vim
+    “Run pytest from within vim”

 .. code-block:: vim